-To explain how and why you use Narrative Triplets in your writing, I am referencing the film Spider-Man Into The Spiderverse, so this post does contain SPOILERS if you’ve not seen that film.
+I will explain how and why you use Narrative Triplets in your writing, referencing the film Spider-Man Into The Spiderverse.
+This post does contain SPOILERS if you’ve not seen that film.
 I’ll cover key moments in the film and how these Narrative Triplets make the entire plot stronger.

 Shoulder Touch – 1

-It’s taught to Miles in a bonding moment between him and his uncle, to teach him how to flirt with the girl he’s interested in, Gwen.
-It demonstrates how close Miles is to Uncle Aaron, as it’s him who he talks to rather than his father, and advice given with care, as Aaron obviously loves Miles.
+It’s taught to Miles in a bonding moment between him and his uncle.
+He teaches him how to flirt with the girl he’s interested in, Gwen.
+It demonstrates how close Miles is to Uncle Aaron, as it’s him who he talks to rather than his father.
+The advice is given with care, as Aaron obviously loves Miles too.